-Dr. Holo is the Dean of the Los Angeles Campus and Associate Professor of Jewish History at HUC-JIR/LA.
-He served as Director of the Louchheim School of Judaic Studies from 2006-2010.
+Dr. Holo is the Dean of the Los Angeles Campus and Associate Professor of Jewish History.
+He served as Director of the Louchheim School of Judaic Studies at USC from 2006-2010.
 Dr. Holo's publications focus on Medieval Jews of the Mediterranean, particularly in the Christian realm.
 His book, Byzantine Jewry in the Mediterranean Economy, was published by Cambridge University Press in 2009.

 “Both Byzantine and Jewish?
 The Extent and Limits of Jewish Integration in Middle Byzantine Society.”
 In Negotiating Co-Existence: Communities, Cultures and ‘Convivencia’ in Byzantine Society.
 Eds.
 B. Crostini and S. La Porta.
 Trier: Wissenschaftlicher Verlag Trier, 2013